ahoymrag/ahoymrag.github.io/private/thelandbusiness/thelandbusiness.md

 1.2.24 - Went on a Nature Walk around Lake Wintergreen and got inspired by wigwams

+## Baby Action Steps

+1. Write out a new list of land - 1.5 hour away from New Haven
+2. Go Visit Land
+3. Set up appointments on 3 places -
+4. Get a nice tent

 # from a previous found document

 To build a base